axibase/atsd/rule-engine/notifications/azure-sb-event.md

 ![](./images/rule_test_commands.png)

 The value causes the condition to evaluate to `true`, which in turn triggers the notification.
-To verify that an alert was raised, open **Alerts > Open Alerts** page and check that an alert for the `test_m` metric is present in the **Alerts** table.
+To verify that an alert is raised, open **Alerts > Open Alerts** page and check that an alert for the `test_m` metric is present in the **Alerts** table.

 ![](./images/azure_sb_event_alert_open.png)

-Check the Azure Event Hub to make sure the new messages were received:
+Check the Azure Event Hub to ensure the new messages arrived.

 ![](./images/azure_sb_event_test.png)